Available programs in the English Department

 Official scores are required from all applicants unless they meet one of the exceptions noted below (see *) and must be reported directly to ISU by the testing agency in order to be considered official.
 If official scores cannot be sent at the time of application (more than five years have elapsed since the test date), the exam must be retaken.
 Please record scores on Page 2 of the online application form (leave blank if not available yet) and upload a copy of scores into your application account.
 Register to take the exam or request score reports at www.ets.org.

 Iowa State University Inst Code: 6306

 MFA: 154 Verbal AND 4.5 Analytical Writing

-PhD: 158 Verbal AND 5.0 Analytical Writing; 147 Quantitative for ALT major only
+PhD: 158 Verbal AND 5.0 Analytical Writing (AND 147 Quantitative for ALT PhD major only)

-(*Master’s level TESL/AL program applicants who are nonnative speakers of English and not requesting consideration for assistantships, fellowships, or scholarships are not required to submit GRE scores.)
+2) Applicants to the TESL/AL M.A. who are nonnative speakers of English and not requesting consideration for assistantships, fellowships, or scholarships are not required to submit GRE scores.

 Required minimum scores: